What are stem cells

 The term „stem cells“ was proposed by a histologist A. Maksimov in 1908.
 Another important date was when McCulloch and Till found that self-renewable cells are present in bone marrow.

-The main difference between embryonic stem cells and adult stem cells is the potency.
+The main difference between embryonic stem cells and adult stem cells is their potency.
 Embryonic stem cells are pluripotent and they can become any cell type.
 Adult stem cells are basically limited and can only differentiate into cell types of their original tissue.
 During treatment, patient’s own stem cells can be used.
 The main advantage of this way is that the new grown cells won’t be rejected by the immune system.

 Since stem cells can grow and differentiate themselves into specific cell types which build certain tissues such as nerves or muscles through cell culture, their use in medicine became very significant.